 This will be one of many opportunities we have during the week to discuss the great things we are doing here in the CSI.
 It will also be an opportunity to discuss potential collaborations with academics from other institutions around the world.
 (Selfishly, I hope that all of these opportunities lead to my finding the perfect post-doctoral research position.
 So if you’re looking for a quirky American researcher with strong ties to Scotland, look no further!)

-If you’re joining us at ASIST, I hope that you’ll come by and say hello at the reception—or at any free point you may have during the programme.
+If you’re joining us at ASIST, I hope that you’ll come by and say hello at a free point you may have during the programme.
 If you’re not able to be there though, here’s what we would be telling you about the CSI:

 Since its establishment by Professor Elisabeth Davenport in the late 1990s researchers within the CSI have developed a distinctive body of work that reflects a shared interest in socio-technical interaction at different levels of organisation, and at different stages in the system life cycle.
 This work has also considered methods to support research in these areas.
 The CSI provides critical perspectives on, as well as analysis of, ICT trajectories, socio-technical and organisational issues with a particular focus on: